rgitrepo/kubernetes-beginner-to-pro/docs/day10/configmaps.md

 ### **4. Security Risks with API Keys** <a name="security-risks"></a>

-Pushing API keys to version control accidentally is a common risk.
-These keys should be managed through ConfigMaps or Kubernetes Secrets, rather than hardcoding them into application code.
+One common risk is accidentally exposing API keys by committing them to version control.
+ConfigMaps help mitigate this by keeping keys separate from application code, although sensitive data should be managed using Kubernetes Secrets, which provide encryption and access control.

+**Tip:** For sensitive data like passwords or private API tokens, use **Secrets** instead of ConfigMaps.

 [Back to TOC](#table-of-contents)